 conference or league.

 The number of people in direct contact with the team and/or staff can be reduced by eliminating or limiting the number of attendees and other non-essential personnel at sporting events.
-Physical distance between spectators should be maintained, and schools should clearly mark six feet distances in lines, hallways, and/ or seating.
+Physical distance between spectators should be maintained, and schools should clearly mark six foot distances in lines, hallways, and/ or seating.
 Spectators, if allowed at all, should wear masks and be asked to bring signs and applaud the players instead of yelling and cheering; playing music on a loudspeaker at certain times during the event may help improve energy without the cheering.

 Children in older grades often have more freedom than younger children.
 Although breaks from classes are important, safety precautions need to be maintained.
 When possible, schools could have students spend free blocks outside where there is more fresh air, and physical distancing is easier.
 If inside, schools may consider assigning student classes to specific common spaces (to preserve group distancing), putting limits on the number of students allowed in each space, and creating clear rules and demarcations on how to maintain physical distance.
 To limit unsupervised time further, schools may consider entirely replacing free blocks with supervised study halls.